 That set me to ruminating on the evolution of that streetscape and those lights.
 Why did P&Z completely rewrite the zoning ordinances for this downtown area in 2013-2014?
 Why did 5 out of 7 Council members approve the new ordinance in 2014, in opposition to the majority of businesses and residents who spoke to this ordinance?

 The ordinance is complex and difficult to comprehend, to unravel.
 Did those Council members understand what they were approving?
-Did this rezoning for UV-D have anything to do with the new H-E-B store, announced in 2015?
+Did this rezoning for UV-D have anything to do with the new H-E-B store, formally announced in 2015 after the approval of the new zoning?
 That building straddles what were the old CCD-1 and CCD-2 zoning districts.

 Cafes and Boutiques

-The new ordinance, the Urban Village-Downtown (UV_D), was described as a pedestrian-friendly small-town district, and though most speakers opposed the plan a few residents touted the idea of new boutiques and cafes.
+The new ordinance, the Urban Village-Downtown (UV-D), was described as a pedestrian-friendly small-town district.
+“This district provides for a mix of uses and style of development intended to reinforce the “small town downtown feel desired by Bellaire residents, including opportunities for shopping, services, dining and entertainment.”
+Even though most speakers opposed the plan a few residents touted the idea of new boutiques and cafes.

-But under the new ordinance all new buildings other than single family-attached must be constructed with a zero front setback of 75%.
-That is, 75% of the building must be constructed at the front property line. which now borders the sidewalk.
-The buildings must be at least 30 feet tall and contain two stories.
-Parking lots are a mixed-bag, but for most new developments drive-under parking or an area parking garage is likely.
+Under the new ordinance all new buildings other than single family-attached must be constructed with a zero front setback of 75%.
+That is, 75% of the building must be constructed at the front property line, bordering the existing sidewalk.
+The remaining 25% cannot be used for parking.
+Single family attached homes require 50% of the structure at the front building line and garages entered from the rear of the building, which would require alley access.
+The buildings must be at least 30 feet tall, contain two stories, and can cover up to 90% of the lot.
+Public parking is a mixed-bag, but for most new developments drive-under parking or an area parking garage is likely.

 That pretty much stymies those small boutiques and cafes.
 Here are a few of the restrictions in the ordinance passed in 2014: